civican/legisinfo/44-1/bills/S-13/bill_text.md

 Section 2.2 of the `Canadian Navigable Waters Act` is repealed.

-> **Explanatory Note**:
-> Existing text of section 2.2:
-> *Existing Text*:
-> > For greater certainty, nothing in this Act is to be construed as abrogating or derogating from the protection provided for the rights of the Indigenous peoples of Canada by the recognition and affirmation of those rights in section 35 of the `Constitution Act, 1982`.

 ### Canada Wildlife Act

 ### Section 5

 Subsection 2(3) of the `Canada Wildlife Act` is repealed.

-> **Explanatory Note**:
-> Existing text of subsection 2(3):
-> *Existing Text*:
-> > For greater certainty, nothing in this Act shall be construed so as to abrogate or derogate from any existing aboriginal or treaty rights of the aboriginal peoples of Canada under section 35 of the `Constitution Act, 1982`.

 ### Canada Petroleum Resources Act